Warsaw Leasing Office Market increasingly polarised – Q1 2026

 About AXI IMMO

 AXI IMMO offers comprehensive advisory services related to commercial real estate, including warehouse and office leasing and property management, real estate valuation, land acquisition, and sales.
 The firm also offers B2B and B2C supply chain management services.
-AXI IMMO’s greatest advantage is combining international business standards with deep local market knowledge.
+AXI IMMO’s greatest advantage is its ability to combine international business standards with deep local market knowledge.

 Recent articles